Transparency Suite

 –Mental Health Services Act,§ 3200.130

 The Full Service Partnership (FSP) Demographic Dashboard provides an overview of persons enrolled in an active FSP by fiscal year.
-A person is counted as being enrolled in an active FSP during a fiscal year if one or more of the days between their FSP start and end dates fall within the fiscal year.
+A consistent end date is created from either the reported end date or a calculated end date.
+The calculated end date is created for partnerships who are no longer reporting services but not exited from their partnership in the DCR.
+This is calculated as 305 days since the last Key Event Tracker (KET) or Quarterly Report (3M).
 A person can potentially have multiple partnerships throughout their treatment.
 The MHSOAC linked different partnerships that belong to the same person.

 The dashboard contains three sections: (1) an overview section that looks at aggregated data for all FSP clients by fiscal year, (2) a regional section that looks at aggregated data for FSP clients by age group, region, fiscal year and demographic category, and (3) a county section that looks at aggregated data for FSP clients by age group, county, fiscal year and demographic category.
 Data is presented for the percentage of the total population represented by the chosen demographic category.
 Users can hover over an individual bar to see the person count and a time-series line graph for that particular category.